 Advertisement

-It’s possible, but unlikely, for malaria to be passed through blood transfusions, organ donations and hypodermic needles.
+It’s possible, but unlikely, for malaria to be passed through blood transfusions, organ donations and needles.

-Your healthcare provider will examine you and ask about your symptoms and travel history.
-It’s important to share information about the countries you’ve visited recently so that your provider can clearly understand your risk.
+A healthcare provider will examine you and ask about your symptoms and travel history.
+It’s important to let them know what countries you’ve visited recently so they can clearly understand your risk.

-Your provider will take a sample of your blood and send it to a lab to see if you have malaria parasites.
-The blood test will tell your provider if you have malaria and will also identify the type of parasite that’s causing your symptoms.
-Your provider will use this information to determine the right treatment.
+Your provider will take a sample of your blood and send it to a lab to see if you have Plasmodium parasites.
+The blood test will tell your provider if you have malaria and will also identify the Plasmodium species.
+They’ll use this information to determine the right treatment.

 Antimalarial drugs include: